-I teach political communication and news media modules, at both undergraduate and postgraduate level.
+I teach political communication, protest and news media modules, at both undergraduate and postgraduate level.
 I have supervised dissertations on the personalisation of electoral candidates in… read more

 My current research explores the relationship between political argumentation and belief, and how we might rethink how journalism can best serve its social and democratic role.
 Given evidence that… read more